alisafaya/straw/README.md

+# Straw

-# Straw: A preprocessing and filtering tool for the [Pile](https://pile.eleuther.ai/)
+A preprocessing and filtering tool for the [Pile](https://pile.eleuther.ai/)

 ## Installation